oliverhuynh/rnvalidstyle/README.md

 # How it works

-- It valid property via https://github.com/vhpoet/react-native-styling-cheat-sheet
+- It valids property via https://github.com/vhpoet/react-native-styling-cheat-sheet
-- And parsing output
+- And print output with invalid styles removed.

 # Steps
 - [x] Framework with CLI with example output